astronomer/docs/astro/view-logs.md

 5. Optional.
 To view the Scheduler logs for another Deployment, select a different Deployment in the **Select a deployment list**.

 ## View Airflow Task Logs

+Airflow task logs are available in the Airflow UI.
+Task logs can help you troubleshoot a specific task instance that failed or retried.

 Submit a support request if you're using Amazon S3 and need your Airflow task logs forwarded to Datadog.
 You'll need to provide your Datadog API key and identify on which cluster(s) you want integration enabled.
 See [Submit a Support Request](astro-support.md).